quadratom/BACKEND-TASK-WITH-NESTJS/README.md

 $  http://localhost:3000/apidocs
 # on your browser to test with swagger

-# Question two is Name question-two.tst in the file.
+# Question two is Name question-two.txt in the file.
 # Check it for full detail on  Designing Database Tables (ERD) of Merchants and Products.

 # production mode